bbatsov/batsov.com/contact.md

 ### Email

-Feel free to contact me first name at `batsov.net` or `hey.com` about anything.
+Feel free to contact me at `first name` at `batsov.net` or `hey.com` about anything.
-It's a great place for private constructive conversations.
+Email is a great place for private constructive conversations.
+It's also a great option to discuss my open-source projects, if you're the type of person who avoids using GitHub.

 I can heartily recommend Fastmail to everyone looking for a great email service that respects your privacy.
 Using my [affiliate link to sign up](https://ref.fm/u26676944) will give you a 10% discount for the first year.